Holomorphic Jacobi Manifolds: Holomorphic Jacobi structures

 The second part of the statement can be proved, e.g., in local coordinates.
 We leave the details to the reader.
-We only remark that, if $\mu$ is a holomorphic section which generates $\Gamma (L)$ locally in its domain, and $\Cc \subset T^{1,0}X$ is a complex contact structure with $L = T^{1,0}X / \Cc$, then, in view of the \emph{complex contact Darboux lemma} there are complex coordinates $(t,z^i, P_i)$ on $X$ such that
+We only remark that, if $\mu$ is a holomorphic section which generates $\Gamma (L)$ locally in its domain, and $\Cc \subset T^{1,0}M$ is a holomorphic contact structure with $L = T^{1,0}M / \Cc$, then, in view of the \emph{holomorphic contact Darboux lemma} (see, e.g., \cite[Theorem A.2]{AFL2017}) there are complex coordinates $(t,z^i, P_i)$ on $X$ such that

-where $\theta_\Cc : T^{1,0}X \to L$ is the projection.
+where $\theta_\Cc : T^{1,0}M \to L$ is the projection.
 It is now easy to see that the corresponding holomorphic (homogeneous) symplectic structure $\Omega$ on $\widetilde X$ is locally given by

 \end{proof}